SRDdev/HingFlow/README.md

-# 🎧 DubverseAI
+# 🎧 HingFlow

-DubverseAI is a technology company that specializes in audio translation services (dubing).
+HingFlow is a technology company that specializes in audio translation services (dubing).
 The company uses advanced machine learning algorithms to provide accurate and efficient translations of audio content from one language to another.

 ## English-Hindi Translator
-This repository contains a Translation model to translate English sentence to Hindi.We used Neural Machine Translation using Transformers approach to solve this problem.
+This repository contains a Translation model to translate English sentence to Hindi.
+Used Neural Machine Translation using Transformers approach to solve this problem.
 The model has been trained on a English and Hindi text corpus.

 The data set used for training includes English sentences and the Hindi text for corresponding english sentence.